-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 It will be up to Trump’s trade negotiators to figure a way forward with China.
 His Trade Trio consists of an agitator, a litigator, and a deal maker.
 It is unclear which of them will be in charge of the administration’s China trade policy.

 The agitator is Peter Navarro, a Harvard Ph.D. economist and University of California Irvine professor, who is heading the newly created White House National Trade Council.
 He shares with Trump a profound dislike for taxes, regulation, and free trade.
 He also shares Trump’s slippery relationship with facts, at least when it comes to China.
-Navarro is to Chinese policy and economics what Breitbart is to news: he floats cubes of truths in a murky concoction of hyperbole, ignorance, and expedient simplicity.
+Navarro is to Chinese policy and economics what Breitbart is to news: He floats cubes of truths in a murky concoction of hyperbole, ignorance, and expedient simplicity.

-Navarro is correct in his basic premise that China has been playing the U.S. and the global trading system though mercantilism, IPR theft, subsidized exports, and currency manipulation.
+Navarro is correct in his basic premise that China has been playing the United States and the global trading system though mercantilism, IPR theft, subsidized exports, and currency manipulation.
 But his three books and a documentary on China display extreme, shallow, dated, and distorted views.
-His 2012 documentary Death By China: How America Lost Its Manufacturing Base is the classic.
-As the Los Angeles Times described it: “There’s an important political argument at the core of Peter Navarro’s agitprop documentary . . . but it’s drowned out by xenophobic hysteria and exaggerations so rampant it becomes impossible to tell light from heat.”
+His 2012 documentary Death by China: How America Lost Its Manufacturing Base is the classic.
+As the Los Angeles Times described it: “There’s an important political argument at the core of Peter Navarro’s agitprop documentary … but it’s drowned out by xenophobic hysteria and exaggerations so rampant it becomes impossible to tell light from heat.”

 The litigator is Robert Lighthizer, Trump’s pick for U.S. Trade Representative, a highly respected Washington, D.C. trade attorney who has worked with a wide range of multinationals on market access, antidumping, countervailing duty, and other trade litigation involving China.
 He was a deputy USTR during the Reagan administration, and prior to that served as Chief of Staff for the Senate Finance Committee, which has jurisdiction over trade.